 Fig. 3 based on Nielsen Digital Billboard Study 2015

-Bauer also demonstrated that digital signage displayed ‘at eye level or positioned considerably above the head [will] draw more attention’ than lower down displays and video content will ‘capture the eye longer than text’.
+This study also demonstrated that digital signage displayed ‘at eye level or positioned considerably above the head [will] draw more attention’ than lower down displays and video content captures the eye longer than text.

-Therefore, wall mounted DS used for displaying promotional messaging can be effective at grabbing attention when they are placed high up with moving images.
+Therefore, wall mounted digital advertising used for displaying promotional messaging can be effective at grabbing attention when they are placed high up with moving images.

-There are limitations to this approach, however.
-Using DS incorrectly runs the risk of overwhelming customers with too much signage which will bring them back around to display blindness.
-This drawback can be mediated by placing your digital signs in appropriate locations and catering content to your market.As we have mentioned, interactive digital signage has even better potential for gaining attention and being recalled.
-Keeping customers involved in the experience is the new big priority for brick-and-mortar businesses, and the technology used is constantly advancing.
+There are limitations, however.
+Using screens incorrectly runs the risk of overwhelming customers with too much signage which will provoke display blindness.
+This drawback can be mediated by placing your digital signs in appropriate locations and catering content to your market.Interactive signage has the best potential for gaining attention and being recalled.
+Keeping customers involved in the experience is a huge priority for shops, and the technology is constantly advancing.